Domestic USA Free Shipping on Retail Orders over $120

 CBG is actually the precursor to other cannabinoids such as THC and CBD.
 The cannabis plant synthesizes CBG through enzymatic reactions, and as the plant matures, CBG is slowly converted into other cannabinoids.
 This is why CBG is often found in higher concentrations in younger cannabis plants.

 Research on CBG is still ongoing, but it has shown potential therapeutic properties in early studies.
-Some research suggests that CBG benefits may include anti-inflammatory effects and could potentially be helpful in managing conditions like inflammatory bowel disease and other gastrointestinal disorders.
+Some research suggests that CBG benefits may include anti-inflammatory effects.
+It could potentially help in managing conditions like inflammatory bowel disease and other gastrointestinal disorders.
 It also has antiproliferative, antimicrobial, antifungal, and fracture healing qualities.

 CBG has also been studied for its potential neuroprotective properties.
 Some preclinical studies have indicated that it may have antioxidant and neuroprotective effects, but more research is needed to fully understand its potential in treating neurological disorders.